microsoft/playwright/docs/src/api/class-page.md

 Things to keep in mind:
 * When an overlay is shown predictably, we recommend explicitly waiting for it in your test and dismissing it as a part of your normal test flow, instead of using [`method: Page.addLocatorHandler`].
 * Playwright checks for the overlay every time before executing or retrying an action that requires an [actionability check](../actionability.md), or before performing an auto-waiting assertion check.
 When overlay is visible, Playwright calls the handler first, and then proceeds with the action/assertion.
+Note that the handler is only called when you perform an action/assertion - if the overlay becomes visible but you don't perform any actions, the handler will not be triggered.
 * The execution time of the handler counts towards the timeout of the action/assertion that executed the handler.
 If your handler takes too long, it might cause timeouts.
 * You can register multiple handlers.
 However, only a single handler will be running at a time.
 Make sure the actions within a handler don't depend on another handler.